 \subsection{Constructing Factoid Datasets}

 We consider a variety of (unfamiliar) factoid datasets in our experiments.
-These datasets are either 1) constructed synthetically to ensure that they were not seen by the model $\theta_0$ during pretraining---such as by generating random key-value mappings, or 2) by filtering factoid datasets to remove familiar instances (more details in \S~\ref{app:training_details}).
+These datasets are either 1) constructed synthetically to ensure that they were not seen by the model $\mathcal{M}_0$ during pretraining---such as by generating random key-value mappings, or 2) filtered from factoid datasets to remove familiar instances (details in \S~\ref{app:training_details}).
 We further describe the specific choice of datasets for the two stages below.